 The basic objective of Ayurveda is to educate people on how to take care of their health by themselves and increase their span of healthy life.
 One can achieve this goal by monitoring and balancing one's nutritional diet and life style.
-Keeping good habits to heal and prevent illness and inadequacy of body functioning.
-This system is related to the soul, body & mind simultaneously.
-Psychosomatic theory recognizes that the mind can create illness in the body.
+Keeping good habits to heal and keep away the problems and inadequacy of body functioning this system is related to the soul, body & mind simultaneously.
+Imbalance due to emotional disturbance recognizes that the mind can create problems in the body.

-To Understand the Ayurvedic System, the following fundamental section must be understood in detail:
+To Understand the Ayurvedic System, the following fundamental sections must be understood in detail:

-A person diagnosed with a duodenal ulcer is an example of this balancing.
-Rather than creating a name for a symptom, Ayurveda identifies the illness as an excess of the fire elements.
+A person found with sore accompanied with pus is an example of this imbalance.
+Rather than creating a name for a symptom, Ayurveda identifies the problem as an excess of the fire elements.
 Acid is a by-product of heat.
-Ayurveda will look to see in what part of the patient's life overheating occurs.
+Ayurveda will look to see in what part of the individual's life overheating occurs.
 It may be due to eating excessive fiery foods and spices like tomatoes and peppers.
 One's career may be causing undue anger (i.e. hot temper).
 Perhaps the person drinks alcohol (fire water).

 Once the cause is learned, suggestions for reducing a person's excessive intake of fire are discussed.
 Simultaneously, the patient is advised to use more of the air and water elements to balance the heat with coolness (air cools heat, water puts out the fire).

-Thus, the holistic approach of Ayurveda seeks the cause of an illness and restores balance, using the insight of the elemental creation of the universe.
+Thus, the holistic approach of Ayurveda seeks the cause of a problem and restores balance, using the insight of the elemental creation of the universe.

 Parallel to the three qualities of mind in creation are the three doshas or constitutions in human body.

-Vata, Pitta and Kapha are the three biological elements, which constitute the structural and fundamental units of all the living cells, tissues, organs and the body as a whole.
-The three doshas originate from five elements, i.e. the doshas are the basis of five elements.
+Vata (Air), Pitta (Fire/Agni) and Kapha (Water) are the three biological elements, which constitute the structural and fundamental units of all the living cells, tissues, organs and the body as a whole.
+The three doshas Vata (Air), Pitta (Fire/Agni) and Kapha (Water) originate from five elements, i.e. the doshas are the basis of five elements.

 Relation of the five elements with the three doshas:

-Therefore, the doshas act in the body in accordance with the five elements that are the base of nature as well as Ayurvedic Theory of treatment.
+Therefore, the doshas (vitiations/ humours) act in the body in accordance with the five elements that are the base of nature as well as Ayurvedic Theory of healing.

-The functioning and existence of the body entirely depends on Vata, Pitta, Kapha.
+The functioning and existence of the body entirely depends on Vata (Air), Pitta (Fire/Agni) and Kapha (Water).
 To the three elements of constitution i.e. air, water and heat, the Sanskrit names have been given according to their significance (properties) i.e. Vata, Pitta and Kapha.

-The name themselves show their properties and foundation:
+The name they show their properties and foundation:

 Vata may be understood as nerve force, electro motor, physical activity or that which is responsible for motion.
 It controls the actions of the prefrontal lobe, motor cortex and spinal cord.
 It carries all the sensory impulses to their centers and also maintains the efficiency of the sense organs.
 Vata has five divisions or responsibilities in the body, which exist in the different parts of the body.

-Pran is located in the head and governs the chest, throat, mind, heart, sense organs, intelligence, expectorating, sneezing, belching, inspiration, and swallowing of food-outward movement.
+Pran is located in the head and governs the chest, throat, mind, heart, sense organs, intelligence, sneezing, belching and swallowing of food-outward movement.